SemihA91/AMLS_assignment22_23_SN19043467/README.md

 This directory contains the code for task A1 and is contains two code files and a pre-trained model used for feature extraction:

 - [gender_landmarks.py](A1/gender_landmarks.py) - Performs feature and label extraction on celeba dataset, based of dlib implementation of paper referenced in report - also utilises some modified code from wk6 lab
 - [gender_detection.py](A1/gender_detection.py) - Contains the code to run the SVM classifier for gender classification
 - [shape_predictor_68_face_landmarks.dat](A1/shape_predictor_68_face_landmarks.dat) - pre -trained facial detector model to detect coordinates of 68 facial landmarks
+- [confusion_mat.png](A1/confusion_mat.png) - Confusion matrix results for the classifier in image form
  ## A2 - Binary Emotion Detection

 This directory contains the code for task A2 and contains two code files and a pre-trained model used for feature extraction: